robocup-junior/rcj-soccersim/docs/docs/how_to.md

 We are not going to explain this deeply.
 This function is to parse the incoming data from supervisor.
 Feel free to copy and use it.
 The resulting dictionary contains positions of all of the robots as well as the position of the ball.
+Moreover, it contains information whether the goal gets scored and we are waiting for new kickoff.
+In case the goal gets scored, the value is `True` and is reset to `False` when the referee fires new kickoff.

 ```python
 def run(self):